 Looking at the research, it does appear that resting energy expenditure (REE) might be increased during the luteal phase.
 One study estimated that this change ranged between an 8-16% increase in REE.

-Based on a 2020 meta-analysis it does seem like a bit of a mixed bag though with about a 50/50 split of studies showing a small increase in REE during the luteal phase with other studies showing no differences in REE throughout the cycle.
+Based on a 2020 meta-analysis it does seem like a bit of a mixed bag though.
+About a 50/50 split of studies showed a small increase in REE during the luteal phase.
+Other studies showed no differences in REE throughout the cycle.

 But even if we say, yes, REE is increased during the luteal phase.
 This is actually not your “period”.
 The luteal phase is the 12-14 days prior to your menses and makes up about half of your menstrual cycle.
 So this would mean you may have slightly increased caloric needs 2 out of every 4 weeks.

 So based on that, it probably can’t be recommended as a general rule that you need more calories during the luteal phase, let alone while you are on your period.